 Although I have summed up what we actually did this week, it’s extremely hard to express the emotions triggered into words.
 The kindness and welcome of the family truly cannot be described, they indeed are our family away from home.
 As well as this, it was nothing other than heartbreaking to witness the effect of poverty on the people of the area.
 But then, on the other hand, it was a privilege to meet the families that have been transformed by the work done by Joy for Humanity.
 All we need to do is keep going, and the success stories will multiply and tragedies only become fewer.

-September 2018 Mission and Pleasure Trip blog by Joy for Humanity Ambassador Ellie Hindley.
+September 2018 Vision Trip blog by Joy For Humanity Ambassador Ellie Hindley.